bigdataprocessor/bigdataprocessor2/README.md

 ***Process > Transform...***
 Renders an affine view of the data.
 Motivation: Useful when data is warped due to an acquisition process that renders x-y-z non-orthogonal.
 Examples are when a stage movement is not orthogonal to the field of view.
 Also useful in single objective light sheet microscopy.

-### Bin

-### Crop

-### Convert to 8-bit

-Cameras typically produce image data at 12, 14, or 16 bit-depths (12 and 14 bit are not common data formats they are often stored as 16 bit anyway).
-For many image analysis tasks, 8-bit depth is usually sufficient affording the user to reduce data size as well as increase processing time by a factor of 2.
-However, converting 16-bit to 8-bit data can be tricky as it entails deciding on a specific mapping from the higher to the lower bit-depth.
-Choosing a mapping of 65535 => 255 and 0 => 0 can lead to a low dynamic range in the 8-bit range especially when the input contains only a subset of the full 16-bit range.
-Furthermore, choosing `max` => 255 and `min` => 0, can be sub-optimal if there are spurious pixels with very high values, making the `max` value very high, again leading to a low dynamic range for the relevant grey values in the 8-bit converted data.
-The below movie *(click below to play)* demonstrates interactive 8-bit conversion, where the user can interactively develop different mappings while browsing the entire data.
-This is done lazily, i.e. the data on disk is not altered at this stage.

 ## Save